lowRISC/opentitan/util/testplanner/README.md

 # Testplanner tool

-Testplanner is a python3 based tool for parsing testplans written in hjson format into a data structure that can be used for:
+Testplanner is a python3 based tool for parsing testplans written in Hjson format into a data structure that can be used for:
 * Expanding the testplan inline within the DV plan as a table
 * Annotate the regression results with testplan entries for a document driven DV execution